BACK

 Time and frequency are the most critical elements to watch when defrosting.
 Regardless of the defrost method, the goal of defrost is always the same: melt ice off the evaporator coils with minimal variation in the product and box temperatures.
 To achieve this goal, defrosts should be as short and infrequent as possible.
 Excessively long or frequent defrosts will cause the case to overheat, leading to improper storage conditions that increase the product temperature.
 Warming products can result in reduced quality (and possibly safety).

 Different foods have different ideal storage temperatures.
 We’ve prepared a table of common foods and their storage temperatures.
-(Sources: California Department of Education, Cornell University, and New York National Guard Food Service.)
+(Sources: California Department of Education, Cornell Cooperative Extension, and the New York Division of Military and Naval Affairs.)

 NOTE: If you do grocery refrigeration, follow the guidelines of your customer rather than this.